 Bone broth can help improve your dog’s joint health:

 If your dog requires joint maintenance due to age, injury or chronic issue (like arthritis or a luxating patella) bone broth can help.
 It’s is loaded with glycosaminoglycans.
-Think glucosamine.
+Think glucosamine for dogs.
 You have probably heard that glucosamine is good for your dog’s joints but just as important is chondroitin and hyaluronic acid.
 All of these are included in the bone broth stew!

 Bonus: Bone broth is a home run for dogs with arthritis.